-Nanaimo is now officially the FIRST Canadian City to adopt the new accessible icon to represent universal access for persons with disability!
+Nanaimo is now officially the FIRST Canadian city to adopt the new accessible icon to represent the universal access for persons with disability.

 Our next goal is to adopt this BC wide!
 Disability does not mean inability.

-In 1968 the first Icon was designed and it was simply a bold outline of a wheelchair without an occupant.
-Ten years later in 1978 a circle was put on top of the wheelchair to represent a person in a wheelchair and was adopted internationally.
-The Current Icon is used and seen throughout the world.
-Now we wish to improve upon it and introduce a New Accessibility Icon.
+In 1968, the first icon was designed and it was simply a bold outline of a wheelchair without an occupant.
+Ten years later in 1978, a circle was put on top of the wheelchair to represent a person and this icon was adopted internationally.
+The current icon is used and seen throughout the world.
+Now, we wish to improve upon it and introduce a new accessibility icon.

-“It is modern and sleek, portraying legs, arms and body in forward motion suggesting independence, strength, inclusiveness, activity and participation.”
+- “It is modern and sleek, portraying legs, arms and a body forward in motion suggesting independence, strength, inclusiveness, activity, and participation”

 - Nanaimo Disability Resource Centre